Aristvodolaz/course-work-on-backend-development/README.md

 bash
 Copy code
 php artisan serve

 Visit the Application:
 Open your web browser and navigate to http://127.0.0.1:8000 to access the application.
-Usage:
-Upload Files:

-Use the provided file upload interface to select and upload files.
-Manage Files:

 Explore the application to view, update, and delete uploaded files.
 Contributors: